maelfabien/maelfabien.github.io/_pages/ml.md

 <br>

 ![image](https://maelfabien.github.io/assets/images/sup_head.jpg)

-[Supervised Learning Cheat Sheet](https://maelfabien.github.io/machinelearning/supervised/) : A cheat sheet that recaps the main supervised learning algorithms.
-It includes an illustration, and the minimization problem for each of them.

 [Basics and Motivation](https://maelfabien.github.io/machinelearning/ml_base/) : A first approach to machine learning.
 We'll go over the main motivations, the main kind of algorithms, what they can be used for...